mingyuen78/enyoBasicTutorial/README.md

 This is a preliminary research on enyoJS version 2.1.
 Not quite fully understand the deploy and minification of libraries yet, but this sample was build using the lib folder provided by bootplates and the css given.

+Got the correct minimum folder structure right too, you must have :-

+[enyo folder]
+[lib folder]
+app.js, index.html <-- linked up to enyo and lib

 Tutorials Cover - my own observation on :-

 1. How layout system works